Interior Photography in Melbourne — Light, Space and Material

 Her interior photography is created for hospitality branding, websites, editorial features and marketing campaigns, with a focus on light, material and atmosphere.

 My approach is slow and deliberate.
 I pay close attention to natural light, shadow and the way materials interact across a space.
 Furniture, surfaces and architectural details are allowed to sit naturally, without unnecessary adjustment.
+Some interiors benefit from soft, ambient light; others call for stronger contrast and structure.
+I let the space lead, adjusting composition and timing to suit its character rather than forcing a uniform look.
+As with my still life work, negative space and restraint play an important role.
+The images need room to breathe.

 What I’m Known For

-• Calm, considered interior photography with an emphasis on light, material and atmosphere
+- Calm, considered interior photography with an emphasis on light, material and atmosphere

-• An unhurried, low-disruption approach that works around venue operations
+- An unhurried, low-disruption approach that works around venue operations

-• Images that hold across a full visual system — not just a single hero shot
+- Images that hold across a full visual system, not just a single hero shot

-• Melbourne-based with regional Victoria travel and national work on request
+- Melbourne-based with regional Victoria travel and national work on request

 Interior Photography Services

-Architectural detail photography — material studies, joinery, lighting design and architectural moments.
+Architectural detail photography: material studies, joinery, lighting design and architectural moments.
 Used by architects, designers and creative agencies.

-FAQ — Interior Photography Melbourne
+Interior Photography FAQ

 How long does an interior shoot take?